Proud of our Reviews

 What are the conveyancing costs?

-Central London Conveyancing Solicitor fees dramatically vary depending on whether you approach an online conveyancing solicitor, a high street conveyancer or housing solicitors introduced by your estate agent.
+Central London Conveyancing Solicitor fees vary between online conveyancing solicitors, high street conveyancers or housing solicitors introduced by your estate agent.

 For buyers: stamp duty, land registration, property searches, ID searches and leasehold charges (if buying a leasehold property).